jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Centralized Error Management:** The orchestrator coordinates error detection, propagation, and recovery across all agents and workflow steps.
 - **Error Categorization:** Errors are classified as API errors, validation errors, runtime errors, or tool-specific errors.
 - **Error Propagation:** Errors are propagated through the workflow state and communicated to relevant agents and the finalizer.
-- **Graceful Degradation:** When errors cannot be resolved, the system degrades gracefully, providing partial results and clear failure reasons.
+- **Fail-Fast Error Handling:** When critical errors occur, the system terminates immediately with clear failure reasons.
+- **Graceful Retry Failure:** When retry limits are exceeded, the system returns a graceful failure message with specific agent attribution.

 **Error Detection and Reporting:**
 - **Validation Errors:** Detected during state updates, configuration loading, and prompt injection.